jclopezspace/earth-copilot-tutorial/README.md

 ---

 ## Credits
-Adapted from the VEDA_Search_POC developed by NASA IMPACT and Microsoft.
-This POC is designed to showcase the capabilities of Earth Copilot in handling Earth science data.
+Adapted from the VEDA_Search_POC developed by Minh Nguyen (Microsoft), in collaboration with NASA IMPACT.
+This POC is designed to showcase the capabilities of Azure service to handle geospatial data.